 All applicants that have applied for a professional course have to meet certain requirements, the main being the completion of a Disclosure & Barring Service (DBS) application.
 However the DBS will only cover time spent in the UK, if you have lived abroad you must also complete a further declaration relating to the absence of a criminal record in your home country.
 This is known as a Criminal Record Declaration.

 Completion of the Criminal Record Declaration is a requirement of entry onto your chosen professional course and you will not be allowed to register if you do not produce this document or a clearance certificate from your home country.
 Please make the necessary arrangements to complete the Statutory Declaration or a Criminal Clearance Certificate early as your registration will be delayed if you do not.

-If you have any questions please contact the DBS team by email at firstname.lastname@example.org or by telephone on 01895 265265.
+If you have any questions please contact the DBS team by email at firstname.lastname@example.org.